axibase/atsd/integration/spss/modeler/README.md

 ## Create Data Source

 * Create a new stream.
-A stream is a configuration that includes all the steps to load and analyze the data in the SPSS Modeler.
+A stream is a configuration that records the steps to load and analyze the data in the SPSS Modeler.

 * Select the **Sources** tab from the bottom panel and choose **Database**